wormhole-foundation/xdapp-book/src/technical/evm/xassetLayer.md

-# xAsset Layer
+# Token Bridge

-This section will explain how to properly interact with the Wormhome Core Layer in an EVM ecosystem.
+This section will explain how to properly interact with the Wormhome Token Bridge Module in an EVM ecosystem.

 ## Configuring the interface

-[Here]() is the interface for applications to interact with Wormhole's xAsset layer.
+[Here]() is the interface for applications to interact with Wormhole's Token Bridge.
 //TODO link to file in github so doesn't become stale

 Instantiating the interface will depend on your development ecosystem and blockchain.
-The Wormhole xAsset contract address is usually stored in your contract address.
+The Wormhole Token Bridge contract address is usually stored in your contract address.

 Below is an example line of code to instantiate the interface for mainnet Ethereum: